hyf0/sicp-javascript-zh/chapter1.1.md

 }
 ```

-Note that in the conditional expression, we cannot directly use the operators + and - instead of the names plus and minus because in infix notation, only operator symbols are allowed in the middle, not compound expressions.[2]
+Note that in the conditional expression, we cannot directly use the operators + and - instead of the names plus and minus because in infix notation, only operator symbols are allowed in the middle, not compound expressions.<sup id="1-1-6a2">[[2]](#1-1-6b1)</sup>

 <details>